RomaneCAVEY/Megalopolis/README.md

 Once on the page you can start the game and click on "next turn" to see the tiles being placed.

 If you want to see the board in the termial web, inspect the page and go to the "console" tab.
 You will see the list of moves played and the board if you click on "Afficher le plateau dans la console".

+You can also change the seed if you wish.

 ## Useful links :